ascend4/ascend4/models/electrical_power_1.md

 reserve.
 Each group also checks integral counts, output limits, startup transitions and cost/energy accounting without requiring one exact schedule.

-The small analytic component tests use W/kW/MW, minutes/seconds and USD/h/MWh
+The small analytic tests in `test/mip/electrical_power_1_tests.a4c` exercise the example's generator helper using W/kW/MW, minutes/seconds and USD/h/MWh
 together: 3 MW for 30 minutes, followed by 1 MW for 5400 seconds.
 The result is 3 MWh and USD 27.50 of running costs.
 Two starts cost USD 200, independently of period lengths; one initially-online unit reduces this to USD 100.
 Both